Hiring an intern at your company is a great way to give a college student or new professional some hands-on experience in your industry.

 These days, it pays to be cautious.
 When in doubt, be sure to consult a lawyer.

-If you're a Justworks customer, we can provide guidance and best practices with respect to setting up an internship that’s beneficial to both you and your hires.
+If you're a Justworks customer, we can provide guidance and best practices with respect to internships.
 Reach out to our support line at (888) 534-1711 or directly to HR Concierge.